-5. You come back for your signing meeting.
+5. You come to our office in Pleasanton for your in-person signing meeting.
 Jay goes over your documents in detail and answers any questions you might have.
 Jay also takes a complimentary family portrait as a gift to our clients.
 You'll get a complimentary framed portrait along with your Estate Planning Portfolio.

 I already have a trust, but it's from a long time ago.
 Can you update it?